Top 41 Motivational Speakers Who Can Energize Any Sales Team

 “You’re not going anywhere if you don’t spend time on the relationships with your coworkers, your mentors, your clients, or your superiors.
 Focus on the relationship first and the rest will start to work its way out.”

-Havens comes from a line of entertainers, so he’s not the typical professional business speaker.
-He’s funny and infuses a lot of humor into his business focuses: leadership and generations working together to achieve goals.
+Havens comes from a line of entertainers, so he delivers a different experience than typical business speakers.
+He infuses humor into his presentations on leadership and multi-generational teams working together to achieve goals.

 Sally Hogshead